J1u2a3n9/Fifth-Practice-IS/README.md

+### NOTE
+The evaluation of the agent with only min max was not taken into account due to the excessive delay not only in execution time but also in computer memory resources to make a decision on a board larger than 3 X 3.

-#### 2.Number of expanded states, Execution time and Execution result for board 4x4
+### 2. Number of expanded states, Execution time and Execution result for board 4x4

 #### :arrow_down_small: Experiments and results: